Fattoush Salad with Lemon Mint Dressing

-Fresh and easy, this Fattoush Salad is delicious as a side dish or a light lunch.
-This healthy salad recipe is anything but boring with a ton of veggies and a tangy, lemony, mint dressing.
+Fresh and easy, this Fattoush Salad is perfect as a side dish or a light lunch.
+This healthy and flavorful salad recipe is anything but boring, featuring a ton of chopped veggies, crunchy pita chips, and a homemade lemony, mint dressing.

 As an Amazon Associate, I earn from qualifying purchases.